PSEA is a community of education professionals who make a difference in the lives of students every day.

 David Broderic (717) 255-7169

-HARRISBURG (Nov.
-15, 2022) – Angela Vigna, a paraprofessional and union leader in the Leechburg Area School District in Armstrong County, is the Pennsylvania State Education Association’s (PSEA) 2022 Dolores McCracken Education Support Professional of the Year.
+HARRISBURG, PA (Nov.
+15, 2023) — Denise Kueny, a special education instructional aide in the Central Bucks School District, is the Pennsylvania State Education Association’s (PSEA) 2023 Dolores McCracken Education Support Professional of the Year.

-The announcement came during American Education Week and as schools across the commonwealth prepare to celebrate Education Support Professionals Day on Wednesday, a day to recognize the professionals who work hard to support students and help schools run smoothly.
+The announcement came during American Education Week and as schools across the commonwealth celebrate Education Support Professionals Day, a day to recognize the hardworking support staff who help meet students’ needs and make our schools run smoothly.

-“I am honored to be named PSEA’s 2022 Dolores McCracken Education Support Professional of the Year,” Vigna said.
-“I see it as an opportunity to shine a light on the impactful work that thousands of support professionals like me do every day to ensure that students meet their educational goals.
+“I am honored to be named PSEA’s 2023 Dolores McCracken Education Support Professional of the Year,” Kueny said.
+“It is an opportunity to highlight the value of every support professional and the work they do each day in order to foster an environment where students can thrive and achieve their goals.

-“Angela is well known within her school and community, supporting countless students over the years to succeed in the classroom and in life,” said PSEA President Rich Askey.
-“She also gives so much back to her colleagues as a powerful advocate for education support professionals.
-From reaching out to new members to being the go-to person in her local to serving as local president, Angela is a role model for all of us.
-I am proud to count her as a PSEA member.”
+“Every day, Denise is supporting the students at Tohickon Middle School, helping them to succeed in the classroom and in life,” Chapin said.
+“She is also a strong voice for the members of her local and a powerful advocate for education support professionals everywhere.
+From reaching out to new members to supporting her colleagues on a daily basis, Denise is a remarkable person, and I am proud to count her as a PSEA member.”

-As PSEA’s Dolores McCracken Education Support Professional of the Year, Vigna will be recognized at the PSEA House of Delegates’ meeting in December.
-She will also be in the running to be the National Education Association’s Education Support Professional of the Year in 2023.
+As PSEA’s Dolores McCracken Education Support Professional of the Year, Kueny will be recognized at the PSEA House of Delegates’ meeting in December.
+She will also be in the running to be the National Education Association’s Education Support Professional of the Year in 2024.

 The award is named in memory of the late Dolores McCracken who served as PSEA’s president until her death in November 2018 following a brief battle with cancer.
 McCracken worked as a paraeducator in a sixth-grade inclusion classroom in the Council Rock School District for nearly two decades.
 During that time, she was a local, region, and statewide PSEA leader, ultimately becoming the first education support professional member to serve as PSEA’s president.

-An affiliate of the National Education Association, PSEA represents approximately 177,000 future, active, and retired school employees and health care workers in Pennsylvania.
+An affiliate of the National Education Association, PSEA represents about 177,000 active and retired educators and school employees, student teachers, higher education staff, and health care workers in Pennsylvania.